automatika-robotics/embodied-agents/docs/intro.md

 </div>
 <br/>

-# Embodied Agents 🤖
+# EmbodiedAgents 🤖

-Embodied Agents is a fully-loaded framework, written in pure ROS2, for creating interactive physical agents that can understand, remember, and act upon contextual information from their environment.
+EmbodiedAgents is a fully-loaded framework, written in pure ROS2, for creating interactive physical agents that can understand, remember, and act upon contextual information from their environment.

 - **Production Ready Physical Agents:** Designed to be used with autonomous robot systems that operate in real world dynamic environments, specifically AMRs.
 - **Intuitive API**: Simple pythonic API to utilize local or cloud based ML models (specifically **Multimodal LLMs** and other **transformer based architectures**) on robots.